 Exceptions to the fruit rule are listed further down this article.

 Spices and condiments that people following the diet are alleged to benefit from include:

 - blackstrap molasses

-Beverages that the diet allows include:
+Beverages, as well as beverages containing specific ingredients, that the diet allows include:

 - duck and goose